Winter Fest (Grades 3-6)

 Sledding- Our summer mountain boarding hill makes for a great sledding hill in the winter time.
 Yay snow!

 Tubing- Hop on one of camp’s tubes and fly down hill, through the woods, on our tubing run.
-It’s sure to get your hear racing.
+It’s sure to get your heart racing.

 Arts and Crafts- A great way to bond with friends and create a token to remember your winter experience at camp.